huggingface/transformers/docs/source/en/perf_infer_gpu_many.md

 print(tokenizer.decode(outputs[0], skip_special_tokens=True))
 ```

+Have a look at this [blog post](https://pytorch.org/blog/out-of-the-box-acceleration/) to learn more about what is possible to do with the `BetterTransformer` + SDPA API.

 ### Encoder models

 For encoder models, the [`~PreTrainedModel.reverse_bettertransformer`] method reverts to the original model, which should be used before saving the model to use the canonical transformers modeling: